khanna-vijay/Container-tracing-Nodejs-application/Lab-010-Setting-up-Kubernetes-Cluster/README.md

 sudo yum -y install jq gettext

 ```
-Verify the binaries are in path.
+Verify the binaries are in path. you should see the three "in path"

+kubectl in path
+jq in path
+envsubst in path
 ```
 for command in kubectl jq envsubst do